GAM-2-5/WebCrawler/README.md

 *Before running a program:*

-The program requies a pip install, to do that open command prompt and type: pip install bs4
+The program requies a few packages, to do that open command prompt and type:

-BeautifulSoup (bs4) is a HTML parser used to convert website info to HTML After you have installed what you need, you should go to the source code and change the value of the my_url variable to the url you want to scrape.
+pip install bs4

+pip install urllib3

+pip install requests

 *How to run a program?*